 The following is an abstract representation of such power-network at the board level.

-The nets drawn in blue, and the nets within the blue box would constitute another whole power network.
+The nets were drawn in blue, and the PCB power nets within the blue box would constitute another whole power network.
 Within this network, a power net directive identifies the net ‘Main GND’ as the unique net that is actually connected to the ground.

-In each power network, only one net can be identified as a power net.
-Also, each net containing power related objects should be part of a power network.
+In each power network, only one trace net can be identified as a power net on the circuit board.
+Also, each net containing power-related objects should be part of a power network.

 In the schematics of PCB projects, a new directive will be available, called ‘Power net directive’.
 When placed on a given net, it will identify it as the unique net (within a power network) that connects to external power resources.